 To check how well the V16 deep cleans, I rubbed 100 grams of sand on medium pile carpet and ran the vacuum at the highest power setting to see how much it picks up.

-The V18 picked up an average of 87% in three tests, which is an excellent score, and one of the best for sub-$200 stick vacuums.
+The V16 picked up an average of 87% in three tests, which is an excellent score, and one of the best for sub-$200 stick vacuums.

 Edge Cleaning Test

 I also tested how the V16 does at cleaning edges and crevices.
-For this experiment, I scattered pet litter on one corner of the room with a quarter-inch deep crack to see how much it picks up.
+For this experiment, I scattered pet litter on one corner of the room with a quarter-inch deep crack to see how much it gathers.

 Here’s a before and after photo.

-As you can see in the photo, I scattered quite a bit on the edges, and the V16 was able to pick up nearly everything.
-Even the pet litter that fell into the crevice, it was able to pick up, so edge cleaning is excellent.
+As you can see, I scattered quite a bit on the edges, and the V16 was able to pick up nearly everything.
+Even the debris that fell into the crevice, it was able to pick up, so edge cleaning is excellent.

 Hair Wrap Test

 The last test I’ll share with you is the hair wrap test.
-For this experiment, I scattered one gram of five-inch human hair on hard floor and carpet to see how much of it will wrap around the soft roller and standard brush roll.
+For this experiment, I scattered one gram of human hair (5 to 7 inches long) on hard floors and carpets to see how much it will wrap around the soft roller and standard brush roll.

 This is how much hair that wrapped around the soft roller.